Lowest Price Guaranteed

 How much does tile installation cost in New Westminster?

-Tile is quoted per space rather than at a flat rate, because it is the most custom floor we install.
-In a heritage home the surface usually needs leveling and backerboard first, and a condo bathroom needs waterproofing, on top of tile format, layout pattern, and cuts around fixtures.
+Tile starts from approximately $9.50/sf, quoted per space.
+In a condo the bathroom waterproofing drives the labour, and in a heritage home the subfloor often needs leveling and backerboard first, on top of tile format, layout pattern, and cuts around fixtures.
 Use the free estimate and add an installer visit for an accurate New Westminster tile number.

-Most buildings require the full floor assembly to meet an IIC and STC in the 65 to 72 range, with the acoustic underlay doing most of the work and written strata approval required before installation.
+Yes.
+Most require the full floor assembly to meet an IIC and STC in the 65 to 72 range and want IIC and STC spec sheets for both the floor and underlay approved in writing before installation, which commonly takes two to four weeks.

 Previous Next